Updated November 21, 2025.

 - Depression

-You can escape a condescending boss, an inadequate workload, or an unreasonable project or client by finding a new employer.
+You can escape a condescending boss, an inadequate workload, or an unreasonable project or client by finding a new role.

 But according to Pew Research, over half of workers (53%) who left their jobs in 2021 weren’t just swapping companies… they completely changed industries.

-Are you considering a new career, too?
-You might start by evaluating the potential pros and cons of a career change.
+Are you considering a new industry, too?
+You might start by evaluating the potential pros and cons of a career transition.

 What Are The Pros Of A Career Change?